-- Tempera Paint in green, red, black - Take one full sheet of large format newspaper (e.g. Globe & Mail, Vancouver Sun) and fold it in half vertically.
+- Wax crayons or oil pastels - (optional but very fun!)
+Tempera paint in green, red, black Utility candle stubs - Take one full sheet of large format newspaper (e.g. Globe and Mail, Vancouver Sun) and fold it in half - vertically.
 Now you have the perfect proportions for a good-sized adult salmon.
-Look at a poster or real salmon or image on the computer and observe closely how many fins a salmon actually has, taking note of the shape.
-Start at the nose and touch all sides of the folded paper while you draw the outline of your fish in black crayon.
-Press lightly at first and as you get the proportions that are satisfactory press heavily to define the outline.
-Use a variety of wax crayons to define the darker markings and have fun pressing hard to show the scales.
+Find an image of a real salmon (online or on a poster).
+Observe closely taking note of the shape.
+Starting with the nose of the salmon, draw the outline in black crayon.
+Make your outline big enough that it reaches all sides of the folded paper.
+Press lightly at first.
+As you get the proportions right, press more firmly to define the outline of the salmon.
+Use a variety of wax crayons to define the darker markings.
+Have fun pressing hard to show the scales.
 Using white utility candle stubs to draw the scales will give a very interesting texture.
-When you are finished take a wash (tempera paint diluted with water so that it is transparent) in red, green or black and lightly brush over the newspaper fish.
-Cut it out and make more.
-You can staple around the cut out fish and stuff them with the newspaper clippings or shredded paper from the office shredder.
-Display on a bulletin board making sure to overlap the fish as they swim upstream!
+When you are finished, take a wash (tempera paint diluted with water so that it is transparent) in red, green or black and lightly brush over the newspaper fish.
+Cut out your outline.
+Staple around the edges, and then stuff your fish with newspaper clippings or shredded paper.
+Make some more salmon!
+Display them on a bulletin board, making sure to overlap the fish as they swim upstream!